gowriprathap/LinuxServerConfiguration/README.md

 - While logged in as `grader`, configure the time zone: `sudo dpkg-reconfigure tzdata`.
 Configure it to your timezone.

+### Step 10: Disable ssh login for root user
+- Run sudo nano /etc/ssh/sshd_config
+- Change PermitRootLogin without-password line to PermitRootLogin no
+- Restart ssh with sudo service ssh restart

-### Step 10: Install and configure Apache to serve a Python mod_wsgi application
+### Step 11: Install and configure Apache to serve a Python mod_wsgi application

 - While logged in as `grader`, install Apache using the command: `sudo apt-get install apache2`.
 - Enter public IP of the Amazon Lightsail instance (in this case, 54.254.213.105) into browser.
 If Apache is working, you should see a welcome page.